 Bridge funding may be available in both cases: 1) with the receiving department's recommendation to hire the faculty partner/ spouse after the full interview process; or 2) to create a one-year Visiting Professor position (see below under non-tenure-track positions) and to expedite tenure-track hiring through a national search.
 For example, if the receiving department expects an opening in two years, in a field for which a faculty partner/ spouse is an excellent candidate, bridge funding may be available for 1) hiring for the tenure-track position after the full interview process; or 2) a Visiting Professorship for one year and moving up the national search.

 The department follows standard procedures in making the recommendation for appointment to the Dean and Provost.
 Standard review and appointment procedures will be used and the level of review (for a tenure-track or Visiting Professor position) will be consistent with the Rules and Procedures of the Faculty.
 If the appointment involves tenure, then the R&P process for appointments with tenure will be followed.

 For additional information about Lehigh's employment policies, see R&P section 2.

-Adjunct Lecturers and Professors are part-time temporary faculty who are hired to teach one or more courses on a semester basis.
+Adjunct Lecturers and Adjunct Professors are part-time temporary faculty who are hired for a period of one year, to teach one or more courses on a semester basis.
 R&P 2.2.3.

 Professors of Practice are individuals with significant experience and expertise, whose appointment will add instructional value to university programs, enhance the research or applied missions of departments, and permit the university to expand its course offerings.
 Their appointments may be for one to five years.
 R&P 2.12.